MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Add-Content.md

 - Windows:
   - `ac`

-- When you pipe an object to `Add-Content`, the object is converted to a string before it is added to the item.
+- When you pipe an object to `Add-Content`, the object is converted to a string before it's added to the item.
 The object type determines the string format, but the format might be different than the default display of the object.
 To control the string format, use the formatting parameters of the sending cmdlet.